 Once you and your surgeon have agreed that an operation is necessary, you will be placed on his waiting list for surgery.
-The waiting list department, manage the co-ordination of your surgery and patients are booked based on clinical need and in chronological order.
+The waiting list department manages the co-ordination of your surgery, and patients are booked based on clinical need and in chronological order.

 Before your admission:

 Please check the admission date carefully.
-If you think you might have a problem coming on the date specified, please use the contact details on your appointment letter to let us know as soon as possible to rearrange.
+If you think you might have a problem coming on the specified date, please use the contact details on your appointment letter to let us know as soon as possible to rearrange.

 If English is not your first language or you need an interpreter, please contact the telephone number on your appointment letter to arrange the interpreting service.

-Please do not bring valuable items or large sums of money into hospital.
+Please do not bring valuable items or large sums of money into the hospital.